organic labels

 The promises of organic tea labels

-For organic teas, but also for other plants like coffee or rooibos, numerous labels exist.
+For organic teas, as well as other plants such as coffee or rooibos, many labels exist.
 But which ones truly guarantee 100% organic tea?
-Do they seek to promote fair trade, environmental protection, or the absence of pesticides and chemical fertilizers?
-Let's decode the main organic tea labels.
+Do they seek to promote fair trade, environmental protection or the absence of pesticides and chemical fertilisers?
+A breakdown of the main organic tea labels.

 The promises of the European organic label

-The European organic label promotes qualitative excellence through agriculture that respects nature's cycles.
-Existing in European countries, this label guarantees:
+The European organic label promotes qualitative excellence through agriculture that respects the cycles of nature.
+Available across European countries, this label guarantees:

-• products with at least 95% of ingredients from organic farming;
+• products with a minimum of 95% ingredients from organic farming;

-• products directly from producers with sealed packaging (box or bag);
+• products coming directly from producers with a sealed package (box or bag);

 • clear traceability information.